-Website wireframes are visual guides which help you in visualizing a web page.
-It portrays the structure of a web page without using any graphics or text.
+Website wireframes are guides that help you visualize a web page.
+They portray the structure of a web page without using any graphics or text.
 A good website wireframe shows the entire structural layout of the website, including where pages link to.
-Wireframes range from being quite simple to hugely complex, but they serve as a great way to start off the design of your website.
-Complex wireframes include huge amounts of details while the simplest ones can be drawn by hand on a napkin!
+Wireframes range from quite simple to hugely complex, but they serve as a great way to start off the design of your website.
+Complex wireframes include huge amounts of details, while the simplest ones can be drawn by hand on a napkin!

 Effective wireframes leave out all visual elements and utilize boxes and lines instead to represent pictures and text.
 Follow these tips to make your first wireframe:

-In order to build a simple wireframe, follow these simple steps and your website wireframe will be ready in no time.
+In order to build a simple wireframe, follow these simple steps, and you will be ready in no time.

-- Draw the layout by sketching the number of your columns which would be on your page.
+2. Draw the layout by sketching the number of columns that would be on your page.

-- For the header graphic, add a box over the columns, where you want to place it.
+3. For the header graphic, add a box over the columns where you want to place it.

-- If you want to have tabs in your website, draw boxes and just write ‘navigation’ over them.
+7. If you want to have tabs on your website, draw boxes and just write ‘navigation’ over them.

-- Add other elements which you want to add to your page such as a call to action.
-But don’t write the actual content, just draw a box and
+8. Add other elements that you want on your page, such as a call to action.
+Don’t write the actual content, just draw a box and

-These steps can be used to draw your wireframe on paper as well as through a computer software.
-It is best suggested to draw it by hand as it will take the least amount of time.
-Good luck!
+These steps can be used to draw your wireframe on paper as well as through computer software like https://www.gliffy.com/.